 - Association rule learning

-This dependency modeling technique informs users of relationships within data, which is extremely beneficial is understanding consumer behavior.
+This dependency modeling technique informs users of relationships within data, which is extremely beneficial in understanding consumer behavior.
 Association rule learning will identify small instances of recurring relationships until it identifies a pattern within the large set or subset of data.
-The relationships extracted provide a ton of insight on the way consumers behave.
-This technique is most common in retail, used for shopping basket analysis, product clustering, catalogue design and store layout.
+The relationships extracted provide a ton of insight into the way consumers behave.
+This technique is most common in retail, used for shopping basket analysis, product clustering, catalog design, and store layout.